Peer Educator Program

 - Participate in data collection activities.

-- Regular communication with supervisor and other ambassadors.
+- Regular communication with supervisor and other ambassadors, volunteers and peer educators.

 - Documenting and reporting activities to supervisor.